solarxweb/solarxweb/README.md

 * 🌍  I'm based in Yaroslavl
 * ✉️  You can contact me at [romanenkoxd@gmail.com](mailto:romanenkoxd@gmail.com)
-* 🧠  I'm learning Typescript / Svelte
+* 🧠  I'm learning Typescript

 #### Skills